New Wave Jiu-Jitsu: Team Roster, Coach and Origin

 Why did the Danaher Death Squad break up?
 The DDS split in 2021 due to a mix of personal conflicts, conflicting values around training and lifestyle, the team's move out of the Renzo Gracie blue basement, and what Danaher described as a generational gap with his younger students.

 Can the public train at New Wave Jiu-Jitsu?
-Not currently.
-The Austin facility operates as a private team room.
-The closest curriculum match is the Danaher instructional library on BJJ Fanatics.
+Yes, since 2025.
+The Austin facility now runs as Kingsway Jiu-Jitsu and takes public members from beginner to pro, taught under the same Danaher system.
+The remote alternative is the Danaher instructional library on BJJ Fanatics.

 The bottom line

 New Wave Jiu-Jitsu is the continuation of the most influential no-gi grappling project of the last decade.
-With Danaher coaching and Gordon Ryan headlining the roster, the team has dominated ADCC, IBJJF No-Gi and the major superfight circuit.
-The split from the DDS gave the sport two great teams instead of one, and modern no-gi BJJ is the better for it.
+With Danaher coaching and Gordon Ryan now mentoring the next generation, the team has dominated ADCC, IBJJF No-Gi and the major superfight circuit.
+The split from the DDS gave the sport two great teams instead of one, and the rebrand to a public Kingsway academy means the system that built them is, at last, open to everyone.

 Filed under Athletes